sachie/react-quickstart/README.md

 &nbsp;
 ## What's not included

-- No comprehensive redux examples, such as component specific reducers/sagas, etc. As different teams have different preferences for this structure, and some teams might opt out of redux completely.
+- No comprehensive redux examples, such as component specific reducers/sagas, etc. As different developers have different preferences for this structure, and some might opt out of redux completely.

 - No testing examples, but the required testing libraries are already included as dependencies, so once tests are written, they can be run using the `yarn test` script.

-- No server side rendering setup because most teams don't use it.
+- No server side rendering setup.

-- No containerization or infra configuration because there are varied tastes for them, in different teams.
+- No containerization or infra configuration.

 &nbsp;
 ## Scripts